There are 2 types of rail pass for travelling in Europe, including Italy:

 Eurail Pass if you live outside Europe, in which case you are on the right page.

-It is a question of residence, not nationality.
+It is a question of residence, simply where you live, and not nationality.

 With this Pass you can travel in all Eurail 33 countries, which are: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain (England, Wales, and Scotland), Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey.